Computing the output distribution and selection probabilities of a stack filter from the DNF of its positive Boolean function: Related matters

 \subsection{Balanced stack filters}

-In [9] the concept of a {\it balanced}\footnote{Actually, Arce, Paredes and Shmulevich propose to reserve the term ``stack filter'' to their new concept, and to relabel the ``old'' stack filters as stack smoothers.
+In [11], [12] the concept of a {\it balanced}\footnote{Actually, Arce, Paredes and Shmulevich propose to reserve the term ``stack filter'' to their new concept, and to relabel the ``old'' stack filters as stack smoothers.
 As suggested by one referee, we stick to the old, well established terminology.} stack filter $S$ is introduced.
-Suffice it to say that $S$ is based on ``mirrored thresholding'' (which entails $t$ and $-t$ to play symmetric roles).
+Citing from [11]: ``They are much more versatile, being empowered not only with lowpass filtering characteristics, but with bandpass or highpass filtering characteristics as well.''
+They are based on ``mirrored thresholding'' which entails $t$ and $-t$ to play symmetric roles.
 Most important for us, $S$ is based again upon a PBF albeit in a manner more sophisticated than (1).
-For instance, the PBF is of the kind $b(x,y) = b(x_1, \cdots, x_w, y_1, \cdots, y_w)$, and in this set up a stack filter turns out to be a balanced stack filter where $b$ does not depend on $y_1, \cdots, y_w$ (i.e., these variables are fictitious).
+For instance, the PBF is of the kind $b(x,y) = b(x_1, \ldots, x_w, y_1, \ldots, y_w)$, and in this set up a stack filter turns out to be a balanced stack filter where $b$ does not depend on $y_1, \ldots, y_w$ (i.e., these variables are fictitious).
 As usual let $Z$ be a doubly inifinite sequence of i.i.d. random variables with common cumulative distribution function $F_Z(t) = Prob (Z_i \leq t) \ (i \in \Z)$.
 Put $F(t) = F_Z(t)$ and

 $ \right.\\ \\ p_{-,-} & := & \left\{ \right. \\ \\ p_{-, +} & : = & \left\{ \right.\\ \\ p_{+, -} & : = & \left\{ \right. \end{array}$